Ernest-Ap/Bike-Sales-Dashboard/README.md

 <br>
 <b>Software Used:</b>
 Microsoft Excel
-•	View data
+•	Viewed data
-•	Clean data
+•	Cleaned data
-•	Using pivot tables
+•	Used pivot tables
-•	Building charts
+•	Built charts
-•	Creating slicers to enable interaction with the dashboard.
+•	Created slicers to enable interaction with the dashboard.
 <img src="bdh_img/bdh1.png" width="600">
 The slicers selected left on the image above show, single customers from the United Kingdom that are home owners with 2 cars had the highest purchases and non-purchases.
 USA had the least when using these filters.